nbaud/rhcsa_lab/README.md

 # rhcsa_lab
-A vagrant config file to build a lab for the RHCSA exam
+Resources to build labs for the RHCSA exam, provided by Nico :)